McNepp/QApplicationContext/README.md

     QApplicationContextPostProcessor::process(QApplicationContext*, QObject*,const QVariantMap&)

-You might apply further configuration to your service there, or perform logging or monitoring tasks.
+In this method, you might apply further configuration to your service there, or perform logging or monitoring tasks.<br>
-Any information that you might want to pass to a QApplicationContextPostProcessor can be supplied as so-called *private properties*: Just prefix the property-key with a dot.
+Any information that you might want to pass to a QApplicationContextPostProcessor can be supplied as so-called *private properties* via mcnepp::qtdi::make_config().
+Just prefix the property-key with a dot.

 ## 'Starting' services